x0b/rclone/docs/content/filtering.md

     /home/user1/dir/file  → remote:home/backup/user1/dir/file
     /home/user2/stuff     → remote:home/backup/stuff

+### `--files-from-traverse` - Traverse the destination file system when using --file-from ###

+Normally `--files-from` will not traverse the destination file system, it will find each file individually using approximately 1 API call.

+However when the `--files-from` list gets long it can be more efficient to traverse the destination file system using the `--files-from` list as a set of filters.
+Using the `--files-from-traverse` flag will put rclone into this mode.

+Google drive in particular seems to hate the API access pattern that `--files-from` produces without this flag.

 ### `--min-size` - Don't transfer any file smaller than this ###

 This option controls the minimum size file which will be transferred.